Graph Element Networks: adaptive, structured computation and memory: Experiments

-We studied this aspect of GENs by creating ``supermazes:'' concatenations of $m \times m$ of the original mazes, arranged in a grid.
+One strength of the GEN model is the flexibility to model spaces of different shapes and sizes than it has been trained on, whereas most deep learning models (such as NPs) have a fixed capacity and thus cannot generalize over problem shape and size.
+We studied this aspect of GENs by creating ``supermazes'': concatenations of $m \times m$ of the original mazes, arranged in a grid.
 We trained on example $1 \times 1$ and $2 \times 2$ supermazes, but tested on examples with $m = 1 ..
 5$.
 We still trained the system with $8$ views and one query per maze.
 To avoid testing camera positions that were outside the range of training positions, all training and testing supermazes were randomly positioned within a $5x5$ grid.
-In figure~\ref{fig:hotels} we can see that the performance of the NP-based model degrades as $m$ increases, but the performance of the GEN model does not.
+In figure~\ref{fig:hotels} we can see that the performance of the NP model degrades as $m$ increases, but the performance of the GEN model does not.